 - Gravy Mix

 - Fishing line

 - SD Cards for camera and GoPro

 This time I am doing it a bit differently.
 I have piles AND a list!
-I have a pile for things I need to pack into my backpack, a pile of things I may take if I have room, and a pile for items that need to go into my carry-on.
+I have a pile of things I need to pack into my backpack, a pile of things I may take if I have room, and a pile of items that need to go into my carry-on.
 I also have a list of things that I simply cannot forget to pack.

 - Pouch of adapters & cables